History of the British Isles: Late Medieval

-In 1066, William, Duke of Normandy said he was the rightful heir to the English throne, invaded England, and defeated King Harold II at the Battle of Hastings.
+In 1066, William, Duke of Normandy claimed the English throne and invaded England.
+He defeated King Harold Godwinson at the Battle of Hastings.
 Proclaiming himself to be King William I, he strengthened his regime by appointing loyal members of the Norman elite to many positions of authority, building a system of castles across the country and ordering a census of his new kingdom, the Domesday Book.
 The Late Medieval period was characterized by many battles between England and France, coming to a head in the Hundred Years' War from which France emerged victorious.
 The English monarchs throughout the Late Medieval period belonged to the houses of Plantagenet, Lancaster, and York.

 Under John Balliol, in 1295, Scotland entered into the Auld Alliance with France.
 In 1296, England invaded Scotland, but in the following year William Wallace defeated the English army at the Battle of Stirling Bridge.
 However, King Edward I of England came north to defeat Wallace himself at the Battle of Falkirk.
 In 1320, the Declaration of Arbroath, seen as an important document in the development of Scottish national identity, led to the recognition of Scottish independence by major European dynasties.
 In 1328, the Treaty of Edinburgh-Northampton with England recognised Scottish independence under Robert the Bruce.